argonne-lcf/user-guides/docs/polaris/containers/containers.md

 If you just want to know what containers are available, here you go.

-* Examples for running mpich/MPI containers can be found [here](https://github.com/argonne-lcf/container-registry/tree/main/containers/mpi/Polaris)
+* Examples for running MPICH containers can be found [here](https://github.com/argonne-lcf/container-registry/tree/main/containers/mpi/Polaris)

 * Examples for running databases can be found [here](https://github.com/argonne-lcf/container-registry/tree/main/containers/databases)